temp0065/space_explorer_adventure_5000/barrel_missiles.md

 Qwuart blows his horn and goblin barrels strike the enemy fleet.
 The opponents are in shambles and have no idea what just happened.
+Qwuart's goblin barrels have caused a third of the enemy fleet to go down in flames.